Methods of free probability: 13b. Diagrams, easiness

 Thus, the following operators must be in the associated Tannakian category $C$:

 It follows that the associated Tannakian category is $C=span(T_\pi|\pi\in D)$, with:

 Now by imposing the extra relation $v=\bar{v}$, we obtain the easiness of $O_N^+$ as well.

-(3) Let us discuss now the construction of $H_N^+,K_N^+$.
-Following Wang \cite{wa2}, we can construct the quantum permutation group $S_N^+$ via the following formula, with ``magic'' meaning that the entries are projections, summing up to 1 on each row and column:

-Wioh this notion in hand, following now \cite{bb+}, \cite{bbc}, we can construct as well quantum reflection groups, a bit as in the classical case, in the following way:

-Here $\wr_*$ is a free wreath product, an operation which is the free analogue of $\wr$, and which can be axiomatized.
-Alternatively, we can construct our quantum groups as follows:

-(4) Finally, in what concerns the easiness of $H_N^+,K_N^+$, this follows again like in the classical case.
+(2) In what regards now the easiness property of $H_N^+,K_N^+$, this follows again like in the classical case.
 Indeed, the first observation is that the magic condition satisfied by a matrix $v$ can be reformulated as follows, with $\mu\in P(2,1)$ being the fork partition:

 Now by proceeding as in the proof for $U_N^+$ discussed above, we conclude that the quantum group $S_N^+$ is indeed easy, the associated category of partitions being:

 With this in hand, we can pass to the quantum groups $H_N^+,K_N^+$ in a standard way, and we are led to easiness, and the categories in the statement.
 See \cite{bb+}, \cite{bbc}. \end{proof}